vividos/winLAME/source/libraries/README.txt

 the DLL's are placed here for ease of building winLAME. as the different licenses of the software source packages require, there are some statements to make.

-There are example build environments available for almost every project (unless the library source code provides suitable build/make files).
-The build environments can be found in CVS at $/buildenv/

 * LAME

   LAME and the library libmp3lame (contained in nlame.dll) are licensed and